 - Metrics of engagement: Track the engagement the social media posts, marketing campaigns and content generate

-- Metrics of influence: See influence of social media authors talking about your company or any topic
+- Metrics of influence: They’re great for influencer marketing as you can discover the influence of social media authors talking about your company or any topic

 - Trending hashtags: Find trending hashtags on Instagram for any keyword